Pakistani delegation leaves for France to attend FATF meeting

 The FATF placed Pakistan on Grey List in June 2018 and came up with 29-point action plan for graduating it within one-year period.

-It is pertinent to mention here that the Asia-Pacific Group on money laundering in its report issued on October 6 stated that Pakistan has either fully, largely, or partially complied with 36 of the 40 parameters set by the FATF at the time of the country’s inclusion in the Grey List.
+It is pertinent to mention here that the Asia-Pacific Group on money laundering in its report issued on October 6 stated that Pakistan has either fully, largely, or partially complied with 36 of the 40 parameters set by the FATF at the time of the right to self-determination, India has subjected them to brutal suppression for decades," she said.

-Based on the technical compliance ratings, the Group reported that Pakistan has fully complied with one parameter, largely complied with nine parameters, and partially complied with 26 of the 40 parameters.
+To make matters worse, the Pakistani envoy said, India illegally annexed Jammu and Kashmir on August 5, turning it into the world’s largest prison, as thousands of additional troops were moved into the disputed state, already the world’s most militarised zone.
+"There are scores of chilling reports about widespread torture and arbitrary arrests; of thousands including young children being abducted from their homes in night raids, without any trace; of food supplies running out, of hospitals running short of critical supplies and being turned into graveyard; of children left to die for lack of medical attention."

-The sources said the Pakistani delegation would apprise the FATF of the progress on its part in the fight against money laundering and terror financing and would also inform that the understanding of the private banks regarding this issue has also increased due to several of steps taken by the government.
+Resolution of the Kashmir dispute is an integral part of decolonisation, the Pakistani envoy said, emphasizing that it is time to stop the pervading sense of cynicism born out of perceived selectivity and bias in the work of the United Nations.

 ISLAMABAD: A high-level Pakistani delegation on Sunday left for France to attend a two-day meeting of Financial Action Task Force (FATF) Plenary and Working Group that will begin today (Monday) amid uncertainty whether Pakistan will be able to avoid being placed into ‘Blacklist’ category.